cbos/cbos.github.io/content/posts/20260629-observability-and-ai-hackathon-day-2/index.md

 ![](./team_outing.png)

+### Tomorrow

 Tomorrow there is another day for me at the hackathon.
 I am not sure yet I will do.
-Last year (../monitoring-buddy-hackathon-day-3/) I tried to find the problems in the OpenTelemetry demo setup with the help of Grafana MCP, Langchain4J, Quarkus and more, to create a monitoring buddy.
+[Last year](../monitoring-buddy-hackathon-day-3/) I tried to find the problems in the OpenTelemetry demo setup with the help of Grafana MCP, Langchain4J, Quarkus and more, to create a monitoring buddy.
 That was not so successful, the bot did lack a lot of context and guidance.
 But the development of the AI tools evolved a lot, and I am looking forward to try again, but now with Claude, Grafana gcx and the skill files.
 That is one idea I might try.
 And I like to do more with Observability as code.
 Maybe I have time to try both.
 Stay tuned!